Timeless configuration space and the emergence of classical behavior: Records

 \subsection{Semi-classical records}

-I will denote a record-holding subset of $\mathcal{M}$ as follows: if the record is $\phi_r$, the record-holding manifold is $\mathcal{M}_{(r)}$.
-What has been said in the above paragraph can then be more succinctly phrased as follows: each copy of the experimenter coexisting with the given record will find itself in a specific configuration $\phi\in \mathcal{M}_{(r)}$.
-The pre-selection in an experimental setting is the selection of the manifold $\mathcal{M}_{(r)}$, consisting of all those configurations with the same records.
+I will denote a record-holding subset of $\mathcal{Q}$ as follows: if the record is $\phi_r$, the record-holding manifold is $\mathcal{Q}_{(r)}$.
+Each copy of the experimenter coexisting with the given record will find itself in a specific configuration $\phi\in \mathcal{Q}_{(r)}$.
+The pre-selection in an experimental setting is the selection of the manifold $\mathcal{Q}_{(r)}$, consisting of all those configurations with the same records.
 The post-selection is the finding out of where in that set your own configuration is.

-I will demand that when a configuration $\phi$ holds a \emph{record} of a configuration $\phi_r$ it \emph{also} obeys the following criterion: for a given `in' configuration ${\phi^*}$, all of the elements of the minimal PEC's have to contain the `recorded' configuration $\phi_r$ (i.e. the configuration which $\phi$ \emph{holds a record} of).
+I will then properly define a configuration $\phi$ as holding a \emph{semi-classical record} of a configuration $\phi_r$ if it obeys the following criterion: for a given `in' configuration ${\phi^*}$, all of the elements of the minimal PEC's have to contain the `recorded' configuration $\phi_r$ (i.e. the configuration which $\phi$ \emph{holds a record} of).
 This is meant to give the intuitive notion that $\phi_r$'s ``happening" is encoded in the state $\phi$, i.e. at least semi-classically, `branches' of the wavefunction contributing to the amplitude of $\phi$ can't `skip' $\phi_r$.
-I thus define: \begin{defi}[Semi-classical record (single segmented)] Given an initial configuration ${\phi^*}$, $\phi$ and $\{C_\alpha\}_{\alpha\in I}$ the extremal coarse graining (def. \ref{def:ECS}) between $\phi^*$ and $\phi$, of radii $\rho^\alpha_{\mbox{ min}}$ given in \eqref{rhomax}, we will say $\phi$ holds a (single-segmented) semi-classical record of a field configuration $\phi_r$, if $\phi_r$ is contained in every $C_\alpha$. (see figure 1 below). \end{defi} Although I have here presented the definition using ECs, for geodesics which are not segmented (single segmented), an identically formulated, but more general, $n$-segmented definition using PEC is straightforward (see definition \ref{def:record_PEC} in the appendix).
+I thus define: \begin{defi}[Semi-classical record (single segmented)] Given an initial configuration ${\phi^*}$, $\phi$ and $\{C_\alpha\}_{\alpha\in I}$ the extremal coarse graining (def. \ref{def:ECS}) between $\phi^*$ and $\phi$, of radii $\rho^\alpha_{\mbox{ max}}$ given in \eqref{rhomax}, we will say $\phi$ holds a (single-segmented) semi-classical record of a field configuration $\phi_r$, if the ball $B_{\rho_{\mbox{ {max}}}}(\phi_r)$ is contained in every $C_\alpha$. (see figure 2). \end{defi} Although I have here presented the definition using ECs, for geodesics which are not segmented (single segmented), an identically formulated, but more general, $n$-segmented definition using PEC is straightforward (see definition \ref{def:record_PEC} in the appendix).